SeanKilleen/seankilleen.github.io/_posts/2020-10-01-using-calendly-to-run-remote-coaching-sessions.md

 I could also use the Calendly invite prompts to ask the coachee to provide a number of topics, but we did that within the space of the meeting.

+## What Were the Benefits?

+* Coachees scheduled 70+ coaching sessions using the tool, and we rarely had an issue or conflict.
+* My calendars, and thus availability, were always up to date.
+I could add calendar events or meetings and know I didn't have to update coaching sessions.
+* I got 20+ pieces of anonymous feedback from the automated link that was sent out, without needing to do additional work between sessions, because the form was automated.
+* I generally had nice gaps between coaching sessions where I could take a breath and gather notes before the next call.

+## What are Your Favorite Tools / Processes?

+Are you doing any one on one coaching?
+What are your favorite setups these days?

 Happy coaching!

 [^1]: No affiliate link, promotions or kickbacks; just a happy customer.